englianhu/Coursera-Mastering-Software-Development-in-R/README.md

 - Week 3 : The grid Package
 - Week 4 : Building New Graphical Elements

+Kindly refer to [Specialization in R : 04 Plotting with ggplot2](https://rpubs.com/englianhu/plotting-with-ggplot2) for more details about the course (includes quiz and answer, materials, resource, assignment etc).

+Kindly refer to [GitHub `wk4package`](https://github.com/englianhu/wk4package)(previous [The `farsdata` R Package](https://github.com/englianhu/farsdata)) which is my R package repo for the assignment.

 ## Course 5 : Mastering Software Development in R Capstone

 - Week 1 : Obtain and Clean the Data